 One last tip: reserve at least 2 hours for the bathing experience and don’t plan a massive sightseeing tour afterwards.
 After all the hot pools and steam rooms of Szechenyi Baths, you’ll feel healthy but exhausted.

 Szechenyi Baths lie on the Pest side of the city, by the leafy City Park.
 Getting there is super easy: take a yellow metro line (M1) to the station Szechenyi Furdo, aptly named according to the bathhouse.
 When getting out, you’ll see the yellow baroque palace on your right side.
 That’s the Szechenyi Baths building you’re looking for!
 Just pass the building until you reach the street; follow it a few steps to the right until you’ll reach the main entrance.
-You want to use this entrance since the cashier, lockers, and cabins are here.
+You want to use the Szechenyi main entrance since the cashier, lockers, and cabins are there.

 Share the fun!
-Have you visited Szechenyi Baths or some other bathhouse in Budapest during the winter months?
+Have you visited Szechenyi Baths or some other bathhouse or spa in Budapest during the winter months?

 Pin this story!